My specialist experience working with young people with SEN to develop trusting and meaningful relationships

 I regularly use visual supports, clear routines, and sensory-aware strategies, adapting them to suit each child’s needs.
 I also have experience with social stories, PECS, visual timetables, and basic Makaton, and I research and create resources to ensure support is tailored to each child.

-My experience teaching English and Maths
+My experience teaching English

 My experience supporting young people to build confidence and self-esteem